 National Day on 16 December is the celebration of Bahrain’s independence and of the accession to the throne of its first post-independence monarch in 1971.

 |2020||16 Dec||Wed||National Day|

 |2021||16 Dec||Thu||National Day|

-|2017||16 Dec||Sat||National Day|
+|2023||16 Dec||Sat||National Day|

 |17 Dec||Sun||National Day Holiday|

-|17 Dec||Mon||National Day Holiday|
+|17 Dec||Tue||National Day Holiday|

-The history of Bahrain preceding 1971, however, is long and complicated.
-It was first the site of the ancient Dilmun Civilization.
+The history of Bahrain prior to 1971 is long and complicated.
+It was first the site of the ancient Dilmun Civilisation.
 Then came the conversion to Islam and a period of Arab rule in the 600’s A.D.
 Next, in 1521, the Portuguese took control, followed by the Persians in 1602 and the Bani Utbah clan in 1783.
 During the 1800’s, the British gained influence that ultimately amounted to control.
 Even after the British left, however, a treaty of friendship was signed.